Position

 Qualifications

-• Minimum of 3-5 years of experience in mergers and acquisitions, corporate finance, or a related field.
+• Minimum of 3-5 years of experience in mergers and acquisitions, corporate development, or a similar role.

 • Strong analytical and financial modeling skills.